 – Faraday effect, particularly with regard to polarization discrimination;

-– attenuation effects?
+– absorption and scatteringeffects?

 2 What propagation prediction methods can be derived to assist in coordination and sharing among concerned services?

 3 What propagation prediction method can be derived to assist in the determination of performance characteristics of satellite services employing non-geostationary-satellite networks?